 Google declined to comment after reiterating that they are working on better ways to respond to the actions of scammers (what they term all of this activity as) and confirmed that they could not comment on what those new systems were without giving scammers another avenue to get around them.

-Not only does this mean that Google (and other tech giants) are being accused of playing loose and fast with data and data accuracy, it means that a large source of information that consumers rely on to direct their patronage is potentially compromised, and has been for some time.
+Not only does this mean that Google (and other tech giants) are being accused of playing fast and loose with data and data accuracy, it means that a large source of information that consumers rely on to direct their patronage is potentially compromised, and has been for some time.
 There has always been financial implications for data accuracy, and this latest real-world example is damning.

-Also implicated is the idea of a single source of truth for data.
+Also implicated is the idea of a single source of truth (SSOT) for data.
 In coding, an SSOT refers to structuring data so that the same data is not stored in more than one place.
 If the data is stored in multiple places, that means multiple places need to be checked if an update or new information comes out, increasing the chance for error.
 Source of truth is important to ensuring accuracy and that no alternate versions are floating around within an organization.
 Mappedin as a company emphasizes the importance of this for maintaining accurate and reliable data in a scalable way.
+Along with our 3D maps, we offer our customers a way to keep their location data as up-to-date and accurate as possible in the Mappedin CMS.

 Clients also rely on the digital face of your business to provide them with the information they need prior to visiting your physical location.
 If that information is misleading or completely wrong, a customer may not visit or worse, equate your business with misleading information.
 A seemingly small issue can quickly become a brand perception problem.